andresmunozit/node-js-application-development-lfw211/10_HANDLING_ERRORS/handling-errors.md

     get name() { return 'Odd Error [' + this.code + ']' }
 }

-async function doTask(amount) {
+// This allows the possibility of doTask to perform asynchronous tasks async function doTask(amount) {
     // Instead of returning a promise in which we explicitly call `reject`, we throw right after
     // each error